2010: Birdwatch magazine readers

 Priscilla became absolutely enthralled with birds after a camping trip in the Okavango Delta.
 She is now an avid birder and loves going out with the Cape Bird Club, our local branch of Birdlife South Africa.
 She’s a natural organiser and has served on the Cape Bird Club committee for almost 10 years and is currently the chairperson!
 Priscilla is a retired English teacher / school librarian and ran the school’s Eco Schools programme, arranging many environmental, educational and outdoor activities for the pupils, many of which, of course, including birding.

 Amanda grew up in Cape Town, spending much time outdoors with parents who took the family on birding and safari adventures in Southern Africa.
-She gained a further appreciation for natural history taking Zoology and Botany in first year B.Sc. before focusing on microbial and biochemical studies.
+She gained a further appreciation for natural history taking Zoology and Botany in first year B.Sc. before focusing her studies on Microbiology and Biochemistry.
 A registered tour guide, she combines her knowledge of birding and ecotourism to organise our tours around Cape Town and further afield.
 She's been the Operations Manager of Cape Town Pelagics for over 8 years and has successfully organised dozens of pelagic trips, quite an achievement in one of the windiest places on earth!
 Amanda is a keen hiker and cyclist and has represented South Africa in international cycling competitions.

 Deirdre lives in Cape Town, where she guides and organises primate and mammal-focussed tours in Madagascar (the lemurs are a strong favourite), Uganda (gorillas, chimpanzees and other primates) and Tanzania (big cats and wildebeest migration).
 Her previous work in conservation ecology and primatology led her to study Water Buffalo in India, Pronghorn Antelopes in Montana, African Elephants and Painted Hunting Dogs in Africa, as well as our closest living relatives, Bonobos, in the jungles of the Congo.
 She holds M.Sc. degrees in Ecology from the Brussels Free University and the University of California at Davis.